Bguyman/comm-docs/docs/Layer Mask.md

 ## Making a Selection

 Once you have your image opened in Photoshop you will need to make a selection of what you want to mask.
-On the left side you will see you list of available Photoshop tools, of these tools you will have three options for making selections.
+On the left side you will see a list of available Photoshop tools, of these tools you will have three options for making selections.

 1. The shape selection tools for making selections in the shape of a rectangle or an ellipse